Yitzchok Zilber: Life in Israel

-When he arrived in Israel, Rabbi Zilber was shocked to find that the vast majority of Russian-speaking Jews were not observant and for the most part, completely ignorant, of Jewish law and tradition.
+When he arrived in Israel, Rabbi Zilber found that the vast majority of Russian-speaking Jews were not observant and for the most part, completely ignorant, of Jewish law and tradition.
 He undertook to change this situation, and began teaching extensively throughout the country as well as organizing circumcisions, since the Israeli rabbinate was not as yet prepared for such a large number of immigrants who needed to have a circumcision performed.

 Rabbi Zilber worked tirelessly to help Russian women receive gittin (bills of divorce) after being abandoned by their husbands.
 Many of them were "complicated by the fact that the partners of the broken marriage were often living in different countries, and locating them was far from easy".
 However locating them was often necessary to comply with Jewish law.
 Often this was meant endless efforts, exquisite inventiveness, and (as he puts it in his autobiography) "a large dose of Divine providence".
 At the end of his autobiography he shares a sample from his "impressing collection of unusual stories" that came out of this endeavor.

 He was available to everyone who came to seek his advice, which led to his fame in certain circles as "the father of Russian Jewry."
 Rabbi Zilber taught in Russian organizations such as Dvar Yerushalayim, Torat Haim, the Russian division of Ohr Somayach, Shuvu, and Shvut Ami.
 In 2000, he established the Toldos Yeshurun organization to provide Jewish education to the secular Russian Jews, which continues his work today, under the guidance of his only son, Rabbi Ben Tzion Zilber.

-Rabbi Yitzchok Zilber died in 2004, on the eve of Tisha b'Av (the Ninth of Av), the greatest day of tragedy in Jewish history.
+Rabbi Yitzchok Zilber died in 2004, on the 8th of Av, and his funeral took place on the eve of Tisha b'Av (the Ninth of Av), the greatest day of tragedy in Jewish history.